■ site map

 favor foods with acid-producing mineral residue,

 opposite to body's own alkaline bias.
 This doesn't seem wise to ignore.
-The body is under constant danger of becoming acid, due to the very basic process of energy production, by oxidizing (breaking down) carbohydrates into carbon dioxide and water, producing acidic residue (CO2), that needs to be disposed of through cellular respiration, and then exhaled through the lungs (this is why the rate of breathing can directly affect body's acid/alkaline balance).
+The body is under constant danger of becoming acidic, due to the very basic process of energy production, by oxidizing (breaking down) carbohydrates into carbon dioxide and water, producing acidic residue (CO2), that needs to be disposed of through cellular respiration, and then exhaled through the lungs (this is why the rate of breathing can directly affect body's acid/alkaline balance).

 Needless to say, such withdrawal of major minerals from their functional roles can adversely affect your health in many possible ways.